Fresh off meeting with China's Xi, Biden is turning his attention to Asia-Pacific economies – KION546

 The new framework has four major pillars: supply chains, climate, anti-corruption and trade.
 There won’t be any official trade deals to announce — the “framework” label allows Biden to bypass Congress on any agreements reached with the 13 countries.

-Associated Press writers Josh Boak and Didi Tang in Washington contributed to this report.
+Associated Press writers Josh Boak in Washington and Didi Tang in San Francisco contributed to this report.